Vagrant environment setup tutorial¶

 You’ll work by editing files on your host machine, in the directory where you cloned Zulip.
 Use your favorite editor (Sublime, Atom, Vim, Emacs, Notepad++, etc.).

-When you save changes they will be synced automatically to the Zulip development environment on the virtual machine/container.
+When you save changes they will be synced automatically to the Zulip dev environment on the virtual machine/container.

 Each component of the Zulip development server will automatically restart itself or reload data appropriately when you make changes.
 So, to see your changes, all you usually have to do is reload your browser.
 More details on how this works are available below.